PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

 Also notice that the `JobWorldChunk` does not inherit from `MonoBehaviour` since it will not be a component of the chunk gameObject.
 Inheritince is denoted by the `:` followed by a class.
 The example `OurClass : AnotherClass` can be read as, `OurClass` inherits from `AnotherClass`.

-We will create an initialiozer function (? a little help here, I forgot what the correct word was for "initalizer functions", an Issue or pull request will suffice).
-These functions are special.
+We will create a constructor.
+Constructors are functions that are special.
 They get called when we put the `new` keyword in front of a class or struct.
 For example if we say

 ```
 JobWorldChunk chunk = new JobWorldChunk()
 ```

-the `JobWorldChunk()` with the parenthesis is an intializer function.
+the `JobWorldChunk()` with the parenthesis is the constructor.
+Constrcutor function have the same name as the class that holds them.

-Make an initializer function for `JobWorldChunk` with all of our initalization code.
-(Notice how the type the function returns is not there, since, the type it returns is itself!)
+Make an constructor for `JobWorldChunk` with all of our initalization code.

 ```cs
 public class JobWorldChunk